guetmatt/Hybrid-Data-AI/README.md

 # Python Files

 ## image_classification_cnn.py
-Create, train and test a cnn model (Convolutional Neural Network) on an image classification task using images from the 'data' directory.
-Can also be used to load trained models from the 'models' directory.
+Create, train and test a cnn model (Convolutional Neural Network) on an image classification task using images from the ```data``` directory.
+Can also be used to load trained models from the ```models``` directory.
 Different experiment setups are further detailed in the accompanying paper.

 ## image_generation_dcgan.py
-Create and train a dcgan model (Deep Convolutional Generative Adversarial Network) using images from the 'dataset_cars_bikes' directory.
+Create and train a dcgan model (Deep Convolutional Generative Adversarial Network) using images from the ```dataset_cars_bikes``` directory.
 Can also be used to generate synthetic images.
-A model trained car images can be loaded from the 'training_checkpoints' directory.
+A model trained car images can be loaded from the ```training_checkpoints``` directory.